Piedmont (United States): Cities

 Many major cities are located on the Atlantic Seaboard fall line, the eastern boundary of the Piedmont.
 (In Georgia and Alabama, where the Piedmont runs mostly east to west, the fall line is its southern boundary.)
 The fall line, where the land rises abruptly from the coastal plain, marks the limit of navigability on many major rivers, so inland ports sprang up along it.

-Within the Piedmont region itself, there are several areas of urban concentration, the largest being the Philadelphia metropolitan area in Pennsylvania and New Jersey.
+Within the Piedmont region itself, there are several areas of urban concentration, the largest being the Atlanta metropolitan area in Georgia.
 The Piedmont cuts Maryland in half, covering the Baltimore–Washington metropolitan area.
 In Virginia, the Greater Richmond metropolitan area is the largest urban concentration.
 In North Carolina, the Piedmont Crescent includes several metropolitan clusters such as Charlotte metropolitan area, the Piedmont Triad, and the Research Triangle.
-Other notable areas include the Greenville-Spartanburg-Anderson, SC Combined Statistical Area in South Carolina, and the Atlanta metropolitan area in Georgia.
+Other notable areas include the Greenville-Spartanburg-Anderson, SC Combined Statistical Area in South Carolina, and the Philadelphia metropolitan area in Pennsylvania.